Back to work after Covid!

 3. Identify key employees

 Although many employees have switched to working from home, for some people remote working is not possible due to the nature of their job or for security reasons.
 Some of these people may still go to the office or may be among the first employees to return to work gradually.
-It is therefore important to determine which employees will actually need to be in the office, in order to draw up a phased plan for their return to work.
+It is therefore important to determine which employees will need to be in the office, to draw up a phased plan for their return to work.

 4. Reconfigure flexible spaces